 Instructions

-- Skinless boneless chicken breast, but you may use thighs or pre-cooked chicken—instructions in the post.
+- Use skinless boneless chicken breast, but you may use thighs or pre-cooked chicken—instructions in the post.

-- Trim two skinless boneless chicken breasts and cut them into three pieces each.
+- Trim two skinless boneless chicken breasts and cut them into 2 or 3 pieces each.
 Aim for about 1 ½ pounds, but anywhere from 1 to 2 pounds total should be fine.

 - Add the chicken into the sauce covering it.
-Cook on low for 2 ½ to 3 hours.
-Internal temperature needs to be about 165° to shred well.
+Cook on low for 2 ½ to 3 hours to an Internal temperature of about 165° to shred well.

 - Remove the chicken to the cutting board and shred with forks.

-- Top with 1 ½ cup of the same cheese.
+- Top with 1 ½ cups of the same cheese.

-- Cook one additional hour, then serve with toppings of choice.
+- Cook for one additional hour, then serve with toppings of choice.

 Your Own Private Notes